aknoesen/q2JSON/README.md

 ## 👥 Authors

-- **aknoesen** - *Initial work and development*
+- **aknoesen** - *Initial work, enhanced JSONProcessor development, and production validation*

 ## 🙏 Acknowledgments

-- Educational technology community for feedback and testing
+- Educational technology community for feedback and real-world testing
 - Streamlit team for the excellent web framework
 - AI/LLM providers for making educational AI accessible
-- Campus IT departments for deployment guidance
+- Campus IT departments for deployment guidance and reliability requirements

 ## 📞 Support